 6. The Succulent Skyscraper

-Turn the blocks on their sides so the holes face out, then stack them in a staggered tower.
-Fill the pockets with potting soil and succulents.
-I love this for small patios because it creates a living architectural sculpture that takes up less than a square foot of ground space.
+Turn blocks on their sides so the holes face outward, then stack them in a staggered column.
+Fill each pocket with cactus mix, about 2/3 full, and plant one or two succulents per hole.
+A 5-block tower takes up less than a square foot of ground space and looks genuinely architectural.

 7. The Strawberry Condo